eagee/FileFinder/README.md

 7. Purely for fun (definitely not production), I would like to see if the single threaded solution could gather a threshold of file names and run all comparisons at once on a GPU for better performance (I've done similar lookups with malware signatures in the past - this would not be used as a viable example, just something I would do for laughs)
 8. ResultsMonitor may violate SRP, hardware input/output should be abstracted
 9. Support for translations of some kind might be beneficial for a wider target demographic.
+10. In my initial version FilesystemHaystack iterated through the filesystem itself, but since directory iteration is IO bound the functionality that iterates over the filesystem was moved to FileNameBuffer.
+This class should renamed to something more generic (e.g. Haystack).
+11. FileNameBuffer doesn't bound how much buffer memory it can allocate, while this is unlikely to be problematic on a modern system it is not an ideal solution (generally on my test system no new buffers are needed, so I left this for now since this is an exercise)

 ## Methodology
 ### Purpose